Nanoq – The first arctic museum in Finland

 Opening hours

-From 1 September to 31 May, we are open by request.
+Open by request.
 Please contact us to book your visit.

-Summer season from 1 June to 31 August
+From 1 June to 31 August

-During the summer season the museum is open every day from 11 a.m. to 6 p.m.
+Open every day from 11 a.m. to 6 p.m.

 During the midsummer weekend the museum is closed.